vitalif/vitastor/docs/config/osd.en.md

 is typically very small because it's sufficient to have 16-32 MB journal for SSD OSDs.
 However, in theory it's possible that you'll want to turn it off for hybrid (HDD+SSD) OSDs with large journals on quick devices.

+## cached_io_data

+- Type: boolean
+- Default: false

+Read and write *data* through Linux page cache, i.e. use a file descriptor opened with O_SYNC, but without O_DIRECT for I/O. May improve read performance for hot data and slower disks - HDDs and maybe SATA SSDs.
+Not recommended for desktop SSDs without capacitors because O_SYNC flushes disk cache on every write.

+## cached_io_meta

+- Type: boolean
+- Default: false

+Read and write *metadata* through Linux page cache.
+May improve read performance only if your drives are relatively slow (HDD, SATA SSD), and only if checksums are enabled and [inmemory_metadata](#inmemory_metadata) is disabled, because in this case metadata blocks are read from disk on every read request to verify checksums and caching them may reduce this extra read load.

+Absolutely pointless to enable with enabled inmemory_metadata because all metadata is kept in memory anyway, and likely pointless without checksums, because in that case, metadata blocks are read from disk only during journal flushing.

+If the same device is used for data and metadata, enabling [cached_io_data](#cached_io_data) also enables this parameter, given that it isn't turned off explicitly.

+## cached_io_journal

+- Type: boolean
+- Default: false

+Read and write *journal* through Linux page cache.
+May improve read performance if [inmemory_journal](#inmemory_journal) is turned off.

+If the same device is used for metadata and journal, enabling [cached_io_meta](#cached_io_meta) also enables this parameter, given that it isn't turned off explicitly.

 ## journal_sector_buffer_count